A downloadable game for Windows, Linux, and Android

 • Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

-In order to fix this, open up a terminal session, change the working directory to the directory containing the Jumpvalley executable like this:
+In case the Jumpvalley executable doesn't run, you might need to grant the needed permissions for the executable to run.
+To do this, open the Linux terminal, change the working directory to the directory containing the Jumpvalley executable like this:

 cd [path to the directory with the Jumpvalley executable]